Fair-Strides/Fvtt-PF1E-Spellbook-Generator/README.md

 ### Known Issues

-1. In the final window to create the spellbook, the spellbook type dropdown doesn't change its text when you change selections.

-2. I think the Macro might be GM-only (or might not like running in a browser); didn't like passing in a null actor when testing as a player in Firefox...
+1. I think the Macro might be GM-only (or might not like running in a browser); didn't like passing in a null actor when testing as a player in Firefox...

 ## Install